National Designation of Nutrient-Contaminated areas

 The ministry based its designation on a national model calculation by Piet Groenendijk et al. from 2016.
 The most recent nutrient source analysis conducted by Wageningen University on behalf of Noorderzijlvest was not used.

-The study by Wageningen University shows that the agricultural share of phosphorus in the designated areas in the summer half-year average (which is decisive for the WFD) is lower than or equal to the 19% used by the minister.
-We cannot say with certainty that the areas would not have been designated as NV areas, but for the sake of the process, it is more appropriate to base our assessment on new data.
+The study by Wageningen University demonstrates that the agricultural share of phosphorus in the designated areas in the summer half-year average (which is decisive for the WFD) is lower than or equal to the 19% used by the minister.
+We cannot say with certainty that the areas would not have been designated as NC areas, but for the sake of the process, it is more appropriate to base our assessment on new data.

-Improving water quality in our working area
+Improving water quality in our region

 Decision by the Ministry of Agriculture, Nature, and Food Quality